DominicDeveloper/DominicDeveloper/README.md

 Hi, I'm 23 years old.
-Asadbek Azimov, I'am an Android Developer and penteration tester.
+Asadbek Azimov, Im an Android Developer and penteration tester.
 I know Java and Kotlin but I use Kotlin sometimes Java.
 Also I know CyberSecurty and Graphic Design.
 Skills
 Kotlin